 With autumn officially upon us and the U.S. Mint’s release schedule seemingly back up and running (at least in part), we thought now would be a great time to explore some of the most exciting coin releases coming up in the last few months of 2020.

 2020 American Eagle One Ounce Palladium Uncirculated Coin

 Released from the U.S. Mint on September 24th, the 2020 installment of the Mint’s Palladium American Eagle series.
 The coin has a mintage limit of 10,000 coins, a product limit of the same amount, and an order limit of one coin per household.
-Additionally, the U.S. Gold Bureau will offer this unique 2020 issue in perfect MS70 condition to investors later this fall.
+Additionally, the U.S. Gold Bureau offers this unique 2020 issue in perfect MS70 condition to investors.